IBM-Security/ibmsecurity/README.md

 7. A force option is provided to override idempotency.
 8. Compare functions are provided - takes JSON output and provide a meaningful comparison.

-## Example Code

-A sample `testisam.py` and `testisds.py` is provided.
-Provide details of your appliance and a user/password to authenticate.
-Then call the functions needed.
-Run the code like you would any other Python script.

-e.g.: `python testisam.py`

-Note: the code requires PyYAML (for printing output in YAML) and importlib (dynamically load all packages) packages to work.

 ### Function Data Return Format
 ~~~~